 6. How to deal with numbers 1 and 2…

-For a number two (that’s a poo for readers outside the UK) if you’re close to civilisation, a coffee with a toilet stop can be a very nice combination and if you’re not, a shovel and a short walk should do the job.
-There are public toilets in most towns although many of these are now being closed down (don’t get me started on that).
+A pleasant alternative if you’re close to civilisation is to find a nice cafe with a toilet so you can have your morning coffee and ablutions.
+There are public toilets in many towns although many of these have been closed down or closed during covid.
 Petrol stations generally have toilets and of course if you’re passing a service station you may as well make a stop for all your hygiene needs.